How Binoculars Work

 Keplerian Optics with Prisms

-Unlike Galilean Optics that use a concave lens in the eyepiece, the Keplerian optical system uses convex lenses for the objectives as well as eyepiece lenses and is generally considered an improvement on Galileo’s design.
+Unlike Galilean Optics which uses a concave lens in the eyepiece, the Keplerian optical system uses convex lenses for the objectives as well as eyepiece lenses and is generally considered an improvement on Galileo’s design.

-However the image still needs to be corrected and this achieved with the use of a prism:
+However, the image still needs to be corrected and this is achieved with the use of a prism:

 Working like a mirror, most modern binoculars use erecting prisms that reflect the light and thus alter the orientation, correcting the image.